 A widget is like a full-blown "feature" which can be added to an area of your site.
 So for example, most sites will have specific widgets which they place in the sidebars, such as Most Popular Posts, Most Commented Posts, ads or Contact Us links, social media, lead generation, or whatever else you might think of creating.

-The framework fully supports these widgets, and as a user of this framework, you'll find plenty of options to add to your theme, both developed by StudioPress such as these, and others from other 3rd party developers such as these.
+The framework fully supports these widgets, and as a user of the Genesis framework, you'll find plenty of options to add to your theme, both developed by StudioPress such as these, and others from other 3rd party developers such as these.

 Both as a web designer and as a client, you might find the need to quickly perform changes to the colors associated with a theme.
 Maybe you have a new client who has specific brand colors, or maybe the client has rebranded or would like to otherwise change the color scheme associated with their theme.

-The Theme Options panel has a number of quick customizations which allow you to perform simple changes, without having to touch a single line of code or perform other complex changes.
+The Theme Options panel has many quick customizations that allow you to perform simple changes, without having to touch a single line of code or perform other complex changes.

 An often overlooked function is the comments available with a website.
 Creating a way to have excellent engagement with the comments of a website, can not only increase traffic by having users participating in conversations, but also has SEO benefits.

-Google loves sites which have plenty of engagements in the comments of a blog.
+Google loves sites that have plenty of engagements in the comments of a blog.